tef/trpc/README.md

 # How does it work?

-Although `trpc` uses JSON and HTTP underneath by default, but doesn't have to.
-Although `trpc` is written in python, there is nothing python specific about the `trpc` protocol or encodings.

 The command line tool either has to know in advance how every api works, or, learn the schema somehow when interacting with the service. `trpc` chooses the latter approach.
 This, along with other decisions allows a `trpc` service to change behaviours without breaking clients.

 You can add a new service, or a new method, without forcing the client libraries to change.
 The client knows about different types of api responses too, including ones requiring polling.
 A busy or hot method can be replaced with one that forces clients to poll for an answer, and control the polling interval too, without changing or updating clients, or breaking them too!